-All activities that run during a scenario run under the control of, but independently from the scenario script.
-This means that you can have a number of activities running while the scenario script is doing its own thing.
+All activities that run during a scenario run under the control of, parallel to the scenario script.
+This means that you can have a number of activities running on their own flywheels while the scenario tends to them like an automaton.
 The scenario only completes when both the scenario script and the activities are finished.

 You can start an activity with this command.
 At the time this command is evaluated, the activity is started, and the script continues without blocking.
 This is an asynchronous start of an activity.
 If you start multiple activities in this way, they will run concurrently.

-The type argument is required to identify the activity type to run.
+The driver argument is required to identify which nb5 driver to run.
 The alias parameter is not strictly required, unless you want to be able to interact with the started activity later.
 In any case, it is a good idea to name all your activities with a meaningful alias.

 Await the normal completion of an activity with the given alias.
 This causes the scenario script to pause while it waits for the named activity to finish.
 This does not tell the activity to stop.
 It simply puts the scenario script into a paused state until the named activity is complete.

 Run an activity to completion, waiting until it is complete before continuing with the scenario script.
 It is effectively the same as

 start driver=<activity type> ... alias=<alias> await <alias>